 Review: Lelo Sona 2 vs. Sona 2 Cruise Clit Stimulators

-A *MEGAPHONE* to the clit—that’s what Lelo Sona pulsators can be.
-Air pulsation clit stimulators are typically classed as “Vibrators,” but Womanizer and (all older) Satisfyer toys don’t vibrate at all, they pulse out air.
-Lelo Sona 2 and Sona 2 Cruise still pulse like Womanizers but feel different: like vibrations run underneath the Sona’s puffs of air.
-This is the fact behind Lelo’s “SenSonic” technology.
-It’s air amplified: vibro-pulsation, I call it.
+Lelo Sona was the first true air pulsation vibrator.
+Before, you’d usually see air-pulse clit stimulators shoved under the “Vibrators” heading online, but Womanizer and (all older) Satisfyer toys don’t vibrate at all, they pulse out air.
+Lelo Sona 2 and Sona 2 Cruise still air-pulse like Womanizers but feel different: like vibrations run underneath the Sona’s puffs of air.
+Lelo called this “SenSonic technology,” but it’s really just two known functions, rolled into 1 motor.

-Both the original Lelo Sona (& Sona Cruise) and the new-model Lelo Sona 2 (& Sona 2 Cruise) include this one-of-a-kind sensation.
-Since there are so many Sonas to choose from now (4 total!), my Lelo Sona 2 review will cover the plain Sona 2 vs. Sona 2 Cruise, with reference to the original two Sona models.
-So many similarities and differences between the four Sona models, and I’ll walk you through them all!
+Both the original Lelo Sona (& Sona Cruise) and the new-model Lelo Sona 2 (& Sona 2 Cruise) share the tech.
+Since there are so many Sonas to choose from now (4 total!), my Lelo Sona 2 review will cover the plain Sona 2 vs. Sona 2 Cruise, with reference to the original two Sona models. —Originally published 2019; updated 2023 because Sona 2’s functions have changed to remove the most intense air-pulse speed.

 The Intensity & Cruise Control